Is Pain With Teeth Aligners Avoidable? Top Tips On Pain Management

 When a new aligner is first inserted over the teeth it can seem a little tight.
 This is because when an aligner is in position, it’s purposely custom-designed so that your teeth grow into it.

-In fact, teeth aligners are designed in such a way that most of the hard work of moving teeth is carried out during the first three-seven days.
+Teeth aligners are designed in such a way that most of the hard work of moving teeth is carried out during the first three to seven days.
 The remaining time of an aligner cycle allows for the newly formed bone tissue to catch up with the teeth and incremental movements are often smaller.
-Hence more discomfort in the early stages and lesser in the latter stages.
+Hence more discomfort in the early stages and less in the latter stages.

 Any discomfort felt should easily be brought under control using over-the-counter pain medication like Aspirin.